eugene-maximenko/Task-Manager-REST-API/README.md

 ## Getting Started

-Download this repository on your machine and the soft listed below and run
+Download this repository on your machine and the soft listed below and run.

+Also, you would need a config directory with **dev.env** and **test.env** files.
+Inside of them set the PORT, SENDGRID_API_KEY, MONGODB_URL and JWT_SECRET

 ### Prerequisites